GeekyDeaks/g29-hall-sensor-mod/README.md

 # reference

-If you want to see how things took shape or throw in suggestions you can find some of the musings on racedepartment: https://www.racedepartment.com/threads/g27-g29-hall-sensor-mod.190696/
+If you want to see how things took shape or throw in suggestions, you can find some of the musings on racedepartment: https://www.racedepartment.com/threads/g27-g29-hall-sensor-mod.190696/

 * A1324 (https://docs.rs-online.com/958c/0900766b813d193a.pdf)
 * A1319 (https://docs.rs-online.com/1a99/0900766b815eefb8.pdf)